 The accompanying condensed consolidated financial statements are unaudited and have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and disclosures required by U.S. GAAP for complete financial statements.
 In the opinion of management, all adjustments of a normal and recurring nature considered necessary for a fair presentation have been included in the accompanying condensed consolidated financial statements.
 The results of operations for the interim period are not necessarily indicative of the results that will be realized for the entire fiscal year.
-These condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements and accompanying notes thereto included in the Company's 2023 Annual Report.
+These condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements and accompanying notes thereto included in the Company's 2023 Annual Report filed with the SEC on February 22, 2024.